8. DVD Case Fly Box

-As outlined in her basic tutorial, Renee used some old pieces of foam and a slab of birch from her backyard to create a handy fly box that’s any sports-lover’s dream.
+As outlined in her fly box tutorial, Renee used some old pieces of foam and a slab of birch from her backyard to create a handy fly box that’s any sports-lover’s dream.
+Try expanding on this idea to make jewelry cases, keepsake boxes, or pen cases.
+Share your ideas in the Earthling Forum!

-Making clocks from old CDs has become so popular, retailers even sell kits to help you do this craft at home.
-If you’re feeling extra-ambitious, try this kit-free clock idea from Mixed Media Artist blogger Cyndi Lavin – complete with a pendulum and painted face.
+Making clocks from old CDs has become so popular that retailers even sell kits to help you do this craft at home.
+If you’re feeling extra-ambitious, try this kit-free clock idea from Mixed Media Artist blogger Cyndi Lavin — complete with a pendulum and painted face.

-Unless you’re a seasoned clockmaker, you’ll need to pick up a set of pre-made clockworks with a swinging pendulum to get you started.
-Then simply paint your disc using Lavin’s tutorial, insert the clockworks and you’ll be left with a stunning timepiece for your bedroom or family room.
+Unless you’re a seasoned clock maker, you’ll need to pick up a set of pre-made clockworks with a swinging pendulum to get started.
+Then, simply paint your disc using Lavin’s tutorial, insert the clockworks, and you’ll be left with a clever timepiece for your bedroom or family room.

-If you’re always on the hunt for a pen, highlighter or piece of tape in the office, try creating a convenient desk caddy from your old CD cases.
-A pen-holder made from jewel cases may not sound like the most exciting craft.
-But with Craft Chi blogger Amy’s creative image transfer idea, your boring office essential will get a much-needed personal touch.
+If you’re always on the hunt for a pen, highlighter, or piece of tape in the office, try creating a convenient desk caddy from your old CD cases.
+A pen-holder made from upcycled jewel cases may not sound like the most exciting craft.
+But with Upcycled Design Lab’s spinning desk organizer project on RecyclArt, you can turn a few jewel cases into a personalized pen-holder.
+Check out Upcycled Design Lab’s video tutorial.